-National Instruments provides engineers and scientists with tools to promote scientific discovery and progress.
-NI offers hardware and software products for use with a variety of Linux distributions and versions, spanning both desktop and embedded use cases to address the needs of those using Linux across academia and industry.
-Desktop Linux use cases include support for NI LabVIEW software and hardware drivers for Linux.
-With respect to embedded use, NI has developed a new real-time OS (RTOS) based on Linux, which offers real-time performance with the approachability and usability of a desktop OS.
-The new NI Linux Real-Time OS runs under the hood of the new generation of NI CompactRIO controllers and is fully supported by the LabVIEW Real-Time Module.
-Through years of R&D development, the work of the open-source community, and partner contributions, this new RTOS was designed specifically for reliable and deterministic operation in long-term deployments, while offering users security improvements and increased resiliency to application crashes.
-Users can also access the extensive Linux ecosystem of applications and code to augment and/or accelerate embedded designs when using targets that support this OS.
+NI’s mission is to provide engineers and scientists with tools to promote scientific discovery and progress.
+As part of this mission, NI offers hardware and software products for use with a variety of Linux distributions and versions.
+The tools span both desktop and embedded use cases, and address the needs of those using Linux across academia and industry.

+NI has developed a new real-time OS (RTOS) based on Linux.
+Intended for embedded systems, it offers real-time performance with the approachability and usability of a desktop OS.
+The RTOS is on the new generation of CompactRIO controllers and is fully supported by the LabVIEW Real-Time Module.
+Through years of R&D development, the work of the open-source community, and partner contributions, this new RTOS was designed specifically for reliable and deterministic operation in long-term deployments while offering security improvements and increased resiliency to application crashes.
+The extensive Linux ecosystem of applications and enhanced C/C++ support can help augment and/or accelerate embedded designs when using targets that support this OS.